ahalterman/gdeltr/README.md

 R package with tools for working with GDELT

-`gdelter` is my ad-hoc collection of functions for working with GDELT.
+`gdeltr` is my ad-hoc collection of functions for working with GDELT.
 For working with the traditional event stream, it includes:

 * `gDate` for converting dates from `yyymmdd` to `yyyy-mm-dd`